 The Postal ballots sent to service electors electronically are called Electronically Transmitted Postal Ballots (ETPBs).
 The return of ETPB is through postal services.
 Earlier, the envelopes for postal ballot were forwarded by the CEOs to the Record Officers in order to dispatch polled ETPBs by the service voters through post.
-Now, the Commission has decided that the CEOs are not required to send envelopes to the Record Officers for this purpose.
-The Record Officer/Unit Officer/Commandant or any other competent authority, as the case may be, shall procure the envelopes and provide them to the Service Voters for dispatching their polled ETPBs to the Returning Officers.
-The URL of system respective is https://etpbms.eci.gov.in/
+Now, the Commission has decided that the CEOs are not required to send envelopes to the Record for The Record Officer/Unit Officers this purpose.
+Officer/Commandant or any other competent authority, as the case may be, shall procure the envelopes and provide them to the Service Voters for dispatching their polled ETPBs to the Officers.
+Returning The URL of respective system https://etpbms.eci.gov.in/